HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/pole.md

 # Loot & More

-Poles do not yield and loot, but if destroyed, they will collapse the building and all other poles inside it.
+Poles do not yield loot, but if destroyed, they will collapse the building and all other poles inside it.

-# Tips

-- If desperate, you can destroy pole(s) in a tent, killing all players with low health.

 # Trivia